Adaptive Cutting System »

 If you suspect your order cannot be delivered as addressed and you have not received confirmation of its return or refund after four weeks from the estimated delivery date, please contact us by emailing firstname.lastname@example.org or by calling 800-447-8638.

-We accept MasterCard, Visa, Discover, and American Express credit cards.
+We accept MasterCard, Visa, Discover, and American Express credit cards, as well as PayPal and PayPal Credit.
 If you would like to pay by check, you must place your order by calling Customer Service directly at 800-447-8638.

 We will ship your product(s) as soon as possible once your order has been processed.
 Please reference the chart below to estimate the number of days it will take to receive your order from the time you receive your email shipping notification.
 You may also track your order shipment online at FedEx.com using the tracking number supplied in your emailed shipping confirmation.